Hobby Lobby smuggling scandal: Retrospective

 The 2019 book Tablets From the Irisaĝrig Archive mentions the scandal in its analysis of more than one thousand cuneiform tablets, possibly stolen from Irisaĝrig, a 4,000-year-old lost city in Iraq.
 The tablets, purchased by Hobby Lobby, were studied over a four-year period while in the company's Oklahoma storerooms.
 "The new find shows that the company Hobby Lobby — whose co-owner, Steve Green, helped found the Museum of the Bible in November 2017 in Washington, D.C. — had far more cuneiform tablets obtained (possibly illegally) from this city, and other sites in Iraq, than previously believed."
 Up to 1,400 artifacts to be returned to Iraq appear to be missing from the Hobby Lobby collection.

 Collections management controversy

 Counterfeit items

-In October 2018, the Museum of the Bible revealed that five of its sixteen Dead Sea Scrolls fragments are counterfeit; and in March 2020, independent art fraud investigators hired by the museum revealed that all sixteen fragments are counterfeit, made from ancient leather and modern inks.
+In October 2018, the Museum of the Bible revealed that five of its sixteen Dead Sea Scrolls fragments are counterfeit.
+In March 2020, independent art fraud investigators hired by the museum revealed that all sixteen fragments are counterfeit, made from ancient leather and modern inks.

 The museum removed the display of another disputed artifact, a miniature bible which a NASA astronaut had purportedly carried to the moon.